aisingapore/TagUI/src/media/RPA Workshop.md

 *In this section, we'll download and install TagUI on your computer.
 For Windows, unzip the tagui folder to c:\ and for macOS, unzip the tagui folder to your desktop.
 For Linux, unzip the tagui folder to a convenient folder on your laptop.*

 ### INSTALLATION (10 minutes)
-No setup is needed, in most environments all required dependencies are packaged in.
+TagUI is easy to use right away - no setup is needed, in most environments all required dependencies are packaged in.
+Avoid spaces in the folder path as some components of TagUI don't work well with spaces in folder and file names.

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------: